 The simplest way that a person gets medical care in a free market is by waiting until he or she gets sick.
 The sick person then goes to a store and purchases the medicines he or she needs or visits a doctor, paying for these services out of their cash balance.
 Of course, if the person lacks the money to pay the doctor or the medicine owner, the illness won’t be treated.

 The prices under such a scenario are set as follows.
 Doctors and medicine makers charge whatever the market will bear.
-If they set their prices too high, they won’t be paid at all.
+After all, medical practice financing is required to enable doctors to open their own practice to treat people so its a given that they will require patients to be charged.
+But if they set their prices too high, they won’t be paid at all.
 Furthermore if their profits are sufficiently high, they will attract competition, more people choosing to become doctors.
 These additional providers will compete for customers, charging whatever the market will bear for their services as well.
 Eventually, an equilibrium will be reached where the supply of doctors is sufficient to supply all the patients who are willing to pay them sufficiently well for treatment.

 Free market provisioning – Insurance

 Illness is a stochastic process that visits people randomly.
 The rates of illness in a large population are, however, predictable to a reasonable degree of accuracy.
 This makes it quite possible for insurance companies to provide health insurance; people pay a monthly or annual fee for coverage, and the insurance company pays for their illnesses.
 People who get very sick benefit because the cost of care exceeds the premiums they pay to the insurance company.
 The insurance company profits because the premiums they charge exceed the costs of the treatments they pay for.
 The people who don’t get sick may lose money, but should they get sick in the future, they are in a position to become benefactors.